 “Interviewer: What is ‘Diagrams’ or ‘the Human-Lithosphere’?

-Artist: This is a concept I developed that emerges from art practice ideas connected to my few years of research and reflections from texts, archives and conversations with funerary archaeology and human osteology.
-This work develops the research further as part of my doctoral studies.
+Artist: This is a concept I developed that emerges from art practice ideas connected to my few years of reflections on texts, archives and conversations on funerary archaeology and human osteology.
+This work extends the research further as part of my doctoral studies.

 I: What is the aim?

-A: To produce questions through reflections in notes, photos, texts, animations, and sketchbook diagrams, about the eternal aspect of being human from an archaeological and biological point of view.
-For years I have been exploring through my work the chain of natural reactions from which the dead body transmutes into nature.
-I am expanding that research and reflecting on it through art practice.
-I hope this work adds to a wider conversation about what it means to be human and about the compassion in mass graves burial practices.”
+A: To produce questions through diagrammatic reflections about being mortal and how the dead body gives life through nature.
+For years I have been exploring through my work the chain of natural reactions from which the dead body transmutes into nature in contrast to the Jewish-Catholic burial processes.
+I hope this work adds to a broader conversation about what it means to be human and about the compassion in mass graves burial practices.”

 “The degradation of archaeological bones is influenced by many variables.
-The bone material itself is a composite of both organic and inorganic components, and their degradation depends on processes occurring both before and after burial, and on both intrinsic bone characteristics as well as extrinsic environmental parameters.
-In this study we attempt to quantify the effect of some of the variables using a novel approach that includes detailed monitoring of the burial environment combined with respirometry studies of bone material from five archaeological sites in West Greenland.
-First, we compare the state of preservation of excavated bone material with the current burial environment including the soil pH, thawing degree days, soil porosity and soil moisture.
-Secondly, we investigate oxic degradation of collected bone samples through respirometry and quantify the effects of temperature and moisture on the oxidation rate of individual bones.
+The bone material itself is a composite of both organic and inorganic components, and their degradation depends on processes occurring both before and after burial and on both intrinsic bone characteristics as well as extrinsic environmental parameters.
+In this study, we attempt to quantify the effect of some of the variables using a novel approach that includes detailed monitoring of the burial environment combined with respirometry studies of bone material from five archaeological sites in West Greenland.
+First, we compare the state of preservation of excavated bone material with the current burial environment, including the soil pH, thawing degree days, soil porosity and soil moisture.
+Secondly, we investigate the oxic degradation of collected bone samples through respirometry and quantify the effects of temperature and humidity on the oxidation rate of individual bones.
 Finally, we discuss how the oxidation rate is influenced by intrinsic bone parameters.
 Some of the main conclusions are:

 1-There is a significant correlation between the current burial environment and the current state of preservation of the bones.